whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 <DD>Value $39</DD>
 </DL>

-<p>I received one of these in my Popsugar box earlier this year and I love it.
+<p>I received one of these in my Popsugar April box earlier this year and I love it.
 The scent is heavenly (a mix of fresh, sweet and floral), and it really does moisturize your skin.
 It's an oil consistency with a spray application, and it's recommended to use right after you shower and towel dry.
 A great moisturizer for Fall and Winter!</p>

 <br>